CBD side effects

 WHO Building Geneva

-The information we’ve gathered here has been collected from scientific studies.
-Because scientific studies are usually undertaken to answer specific questions about CBD they’re specifically focused on certain outcomes.
-As a result, there may be side effects that have not yet been reported.
+The information we’ve gathered in this article has been collected from scientific studies.
+These studies were undertaken to answer specific questions about CBD, which means the focus is very narrow and focused on certain outcomes.

-Note: We are not medical professionals and this article isn’t exhaustive.
+Please note, we are not medical professionals and this article isn’t exhaustive.
 If you have any concerns or experience any side effects when taking CBD, you should stop taking it immediately and speak to your doctor.

 CBD produces slightly different results for each person depending on factors such as health, body mass, body chemistry and age.
 The same is true of side effects; many people don’t experience any, but some may notice more than one.